 Event EUROqCHARM Final Conference

-With our Final Conference we aim to:
+With our Final Conference we aimed to:

 - Facilitate dialogue and knowledge exchange between scientists and stakeholders, including policy makers, regulators and monitoring and control bodies.